 Martelle is a tiny city located in the state of Iowa.
 With a population of 247 people and just one neighborhood, Martelle is the 425th largest community in Iowa.
-Much of the housing stock in Martelle was built prior to World War II, making it one of the older and more historic cities in the country.
+Martelle has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Martelle real estate is some of the most expensive in Iowa, although Martelle house values don't compare to the most expensive real estate in the U.S.